 How do you apply the IIF approach to the FEED Phase?

 We’ve started to help people in the office environment—planners, designers, contracts people, IT and administrative staff—see that what they do (or don’t do) each day has an impact on hundreds and often thousands of people in a year or two years or five years down the line.

 We use many of the same elements of Incident and Injury-Free safety that we use in the field.
 We set up a leadership team of people who can influence the whole of the project.
 We conduct diagnostics to understand how people relate to their job, the project and opportunities to create an Incident and Injury-Free project.
 And we do a number of workshops to align people and help them get well organized.

-I think that the biggest opportunity we've got in this phase is to help people eliminate risk from the design so what they design can be built safely and operated safely.
-We help people create a structure to learn and implement lessons from the past.
-Then we help people shift their relationship to the supply chain from one of controlling information flow, to one of embracing the supply chain as vital partners in the project.
+I think that the biggest result we've got in this phase is to help people eliminate risk from the design so what they design can be built safely and operated safely.
+People create a structure to learn and implement lessons from the past.
+People shift their relationship to the supply chain from one of controlling information flow, to one of embracing the supply chain as vital partners in the project which helps suppliers shine.

 Is there anything else that you think is important to mention?

 I would just say that in the FEED phase, the decisions that you make can keep thousands of people safe as well as save millions of dollars down the line.
 IIF safety is a high leverage approach to take.
 As the project progresses and time goes by, people have less and less influence on how the project is going to get built, how it will perform and how things are going to turn out.
 So, I think an increasing number of our clients are starting to see that adopting the IIF approach in FEED is a big opportunity for them.Would you like to learn more about our Major Capital Projects Service?
 Visit our 'Who We serve' page.